 “Five years is a milestone,” says McIntyre.
 “I’m looking forward to December so I can say I’m cured.
 I have felt cured for a while now.”

-And, newly qualified, he’s also looking forward to April when he’ll run the Boston Marathon for a second time.
+In April 2018, he ran the Boston Marathon for a second time.